swaptacular/swpt-k8s-config/README.md

 ## Bootstrap FluxCD

-The next step is to bootstraps [FluxCD](https://fluxcd.io/) from the Git server installed in your Kubernetes cluster.
+The next step is to bootstrap [FluxCD](https://fluxcd.io/) from the Git server installed in your Kubernetes cluster.

-If you want to use a private container image registry for the FluxCD images, you will need to specify your private registry in the `--registry` option of the `flux bootstrap` command (instead of "ghcr.io/swaptacular"), and also add the following options:
+If you want to use a private container image registry for the FluxCD images, you will need to specify your private registry using the `--registry` option of the `flux bootstrap` command (instead of "ghcr.io/swaptacular"), and also add the following options:

-1. Give the username and the password for your private registry with the `--registry-creds username:password` option.
+1. Provide the username and the password for your private registry with the `--registry-creds username:password` option.

 2. Specify the name of the image pull secret that FluxCD will create, with the `--image-pull-secret regcreds` option.
-The name must be "regcreds".
+The name *must be* "regcreds".

 ``` console